 Mindful Showering: Opt for shorter showers instead of a long hot shower and consider installing water-saving shower heads.
 These efficient fixtures minimise water usage while providing a refreshing experience.
 Using a shower timer can help you keep track of time and avoid lingering in the shower.

 Toilet Tactics: If possible, switch to a dual flush toilet, which allows you to choose a lower water volume for liquid waste and a higher volume for solid waste.
-Also, placing a weighted object in the toilet tank can reduce the amount of water used per flush.
+Also, placing a weighted object in the toilet tank can reduce the water used per flush.

 Outdoor Considerations: Water your garden during the cooler parts of the day to minimise evaporation, and use a trigger nozzle for precise watering.
 Grouping plants with similar water needs together can prevent over- or under-watering.